otrv4/otrv4/otrv4.md

 and is willing to use.

-Once Bob has decided to start the conversation in response to Alice's request, he will initiate an interactive authenticated key exchange (AKE).
+Once Bob has decided to start the conversation in response to Alice's request, he will initiate an interactive authenticated key exchange (DAKE).

 ### Deniable Authenticated Key Exchange (DAKE)